svera/acquire-server/bridges/acquire/README.md

             "rem": 20,  // Remaining stock shares
             "siz": 2,   // Corporation size
-            "def": false, // Is corporation defunct? (in corporation merges) "tie": false, // Is coroporation part of a tied merge?
+            "def": false, // Is corporation defunct? (in corporation merges) "tie": false, // Is corporation part of a tied merge?
         },
         ...
     ],